-Site access for WPVIP Support
+Site access for VIP Support

 Occasionally users with a vip_support custom user role will appear in the list of a site’s users.
-Members of the WPVIP Support Team will create temporary user accounts with the vip_support role, granting full access to a site’s WordPress Admin on an as-needed basis, to assist with issues reported by customers or by our internal monitoring.
+Members of the VIP Support Team will create temporary user accounts with the vip_support role, granting full access to a site’s WordPress Admin on an as-needed basis, to assist with issues reported by customers or by our internal monitoring.
 These temporary user accounts expire after 8 hours and are removed automatically.

 Caution